+Tobacco Possession/Use

-Tobacco Possession/Use (Smoking/Chewing.
-Also refer to Policy 222) Section 6306.1 Use of Tobacco in Schools Prohibited - Act 145 of 1996
+Section 6306.1 Use of Tobacco in Schools Prohibited - Act 145 of 1996

 The Board recognizes that tobacco use by students presents a health and safety hazard that can have serious consequences for both the tobacco user and the non-tobacco user and the safety and environment of the schools.
 For purposes of this policy, tobacco use shall be defined as use and/or possession of a lighted or unlighted cigarette, cigar, and pipe; other lighted smoking product; and smokeless tobacco in any form.
+Electronic cigarette means any oral device that provides a vapor of liquid nicotine, lobelia, and/or other substance, and the use or inhalation of which simulates smoking.
+The term shall include any such devices, whether they are manufactured, distributed, marketed or sold as e-cigarettes, e-cigars, e-pipes, vapor cigarettes or under any other product name or descriptor.
+Tobacco-related devices means cigarette papers, lighters, pipes for smoking, hookahs and any instrument used for inhaling tobacco smoke.

-The Board prohibits tobacco use and possession by students at any time in a school building and on any property, buses, vans, and vehicles that are owned, leased, or controlled by the school district.
-The Board prohibits tobacco use and possession by students at school sponsored activities that are held off school property.
+The Board prohibits tobacco use and the possession of tobacco, electronic cigarettes, or any tobacco-related device by students at any time in a school building and on any property, buses, vans, and vehicles that are owned, leased, or controlled by the school district.
+The Board prohibits tobacco use and possession of tobacco, electronic cigarettes, or any tobacco-related device by students at school sponsored activities that are held off school property.
 The school district may initiate prosecution of a student who possesses or uses tobacco in violation of this policy.
+In addition, violations are subject to disciplinary action in accordance with the district's student disciplinary policy.
 The Superintendent or designee shall annually notify students, parents, and staff about the district's tobacco use policy by publishing such policy in the Discipline Code, student handbook, parent newsletters, posted notices, and other efficient methods.
 The Superintendent or designee shall develop procedures to implement this policy.
 Incidents of possession, use and sale of tobacco in violation of this policy by any person on school property shall be reported to the Office of Safe Schools on the required form at least once each year.
-A student convicted of possessing or using tobacco in violation of this policy may be fined up to \$50 plus court costs or admitted to alternative adjudication in lieu of imposition of a fine.
-A student may also be subject to discipline, including suspension and expulsion.